bsolomenco/Teme/ReadMe.txt

 - start each executable without arguments and it will tell you how to use it
 - there is a test file in each folder, use it as input

-Stack (list based, type=int)
+2.1 Stack (list based, type=int)

-Queue (list based, type=int)

-ParensMatch
+2.2 ParensMatch
 - obvious rule: matching pairs: () [] {}
 - unclear rule: nesting rank ("sirul ([]) nu este corect"), assume: () < [] < {}
 - allowed??? (()) [[]] {{}}

+2.3 RPN (Reverse Polish Notation)
+- limitation: works only with single digit numbers

-Connex
+2.8 Connex
-- there is a mistake in requirements: the example for 2.8!!!
+- there is a mistake in requirements: object 1 from the example is WRONG!!!

+2.9 Maze
+- show ALL minimal solutions/paths (marked with "1" in the matrix)